 What could be more comforting than a bowl of homemade Ham and Potato Soup?
-Tender potatoes and chunks of ham in a rich creamy broth.

 Every time I make a baked ham, I look forward to leftover ham recipes!
-I use every bit of it including the bone for a ham bone soup and everything from ham casserole to… you guessed it, this ham and potato soup!
+I use every bit of it including the bone for a ham bone soup and everything from ham casserole to… you guessed it, this creamy ham and potato soup!

 Ingredients and Variations